praydog/uevr-docs/src/README.md

 - Per-game configurations
 - Plugin system/Blueprint support for modders to add additional features like motion controls

+## Reporting a bug

+Click "Open Global Dir" in the frontend.
+Browse to the corresponding game folder that is having an issue and zip up the folder and upload it for us.

+You can then describe the issue and upload the file for us on the [Issues](https://github.com/praydog/UEVR/issues).

 ## Getting Started

 1. Launch the frontend GUI (UEVRInjector.exe)